jamesruntas/FantasyWizard/README.md

 # MyProject

-This project contains a Django web application and a Jupyter Notebook, both set up to run in Docker containers.
+This project contains a Django web application (Frontend and Backend) and a Jupyter Notebook (Machine Learning stuff), both set up to run in Docker containers.

 ## Prerequisites